Idaho Counseling License Requirements

 3. Get licensed to practice counseling in Idaho.

 After completing your degree, you can apply for a counseling license through the appropriate licensing board.
-Mental health counselors and marriage and family therapists are licensed by the Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists; school counselors are licensed by the Idaho State Department of Education; and substance abuse counselors are licensed by the Idaho Board of Alcohol and Drug Counselor Certification.
+Mental health counselors and marriage and family therapists are licensed by the Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists; school counselors are licensed by the Idaho State Department of Education (SDE); and substance abuse counselors are licensed by the Idaho Board of Alcohol and Drug Counselor Certification (IBADCC).
 Continue reading to learn more about the Idaho counseling licensure processes.

 Licensed Clinical Professional Counselor (LCPC) Licensing Process

 In Idaho, mental health counselors assess and treat mental, emotional, or behavioral disorders that interfere with mental health and wellness and develop treatment plans to address these issues using psychotherapeutic counseling interventions.
 If you would like to know more about what professional counselors do, see our mental health counselor career guide.
-The Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists offers two types of professional counseling licenses: Licensed Professional Counselor (LPC) and Licensed Clinical Professional Counselor (LCPC).
-Counselors can work with an LPC license or continue their training to earn the LCPC license.
-LPCs and LCPCs have a 60-credit master’s degree in counseling or a related field with six credits of practicum.
-The degree must either be accredited by CACREP or meet the coursework standards in the Board rules.
+The Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists (the Board) offers two types of professional counseling licenses: Licensed Professional Counselor (LPC) and Licensed Clinical Professional Counselor (LCPC).
+LPCs and LCPCs both must have a 60-credit master’s degree in counseling or a related field with six credits of practicum.
+The degree must either be accredited by CACREP or meet the coursework standards in the Board rules and include a counseling practicum that consists of 280 hours of supervised direct client contact.

 1. Apply to become a Registered Counselor Intern.